SamValman/Gravelbox/README.md

 # Gravelbox
-Sandbox for testing some of the gravel braided river work.
+Sandbox for testing some of the gravel braided river work in NZ, collaborating with Will Conley.